bastosmichael/wp-chef/README.md

 # WP-Chef

 I'm transitioning all of my working chef recipes for WordPress into a single install utility.
 Basically this is a shortcut to setting up a Wordpress dev & production environment using Vagrant on VirtualBox (Locally) & EC2 (Remotely) provisioned with Chef.
 Updated to support Vagrant 2 (1.2) configuration.
-Currently only the Apache version works 100%.

 ## Development Strategy